Conducting University Youth Programs: Minimum Operational Requirements

 [2] Programs may use alternate forms if they are approved by the Office of the General Counsel.

-[3] The University’s policy, University Reporting Protocols: Child Abuse, Sexual, Assault, and Child Pornography, details reporting requirements for University employees and volunteers, and can be found at https://hr.msu.edu/policies-procedures/university-wide/reporting_protocols.html.
+[3] The University’s policy, University Reporting Protocol: Child Abuse and Other Harm to Children, details reporting requirements for University employees and volunteers, and can be found at https://hr.msu.edu/policies-procedures/university-wide/reporting_protocols.html.

 [4] The Michigan Driver Record Request Form can be found at https://rmi.msu.edu/_assets/rmidocuments/midriverrequest.pdf.